• Skip to primary navigation

 • Boil for few mins until jaggery dissolves.
 Strain to remove impurities.
 Set aside.

-• Heat 1 tbsp of ghee - add broken cashews, fry till golden brown, remove and set aside.
+• Heat 1 tablespoon of ghee - add broken cashews, fry till golden brown, remove and set aside.

 • Add jaggery syrup at this stage.
 Keep stirring and cooking.